zhuyangg1f/shiny_technical_test/README.md

 In this technical test, you will be developing a Shiny app that generates data visualizations for an ad clicks dataset.
 This Shiny app UI will consist of 1) a control panel for user input, and 2) a plotting area.
 The goal of this app is to allow your team members to see the web traffic on various ads on your platform.

-It is imperative that you carefully read the instructions, as each completion of each stage is required for fully unlocking the next stage.
+It is imperative that you read the instructions carefully, as completion of each stage is required for fully unlocking the next stage.
 Without further ado, let's begin...

 ## Stage 1